abhisar9149/SQL-RFM-Analysis-and-Customer-Segmentation-Project/README.md

 ## 🛠️ Tools Used
+- **Python** - For standardizing and formatting columns to import the data set into PostgreSQL without issues
 - **SQL/POSTGRESQL** – For cleaning and preparing data for analysis, RFM analysis and customer segmentation
 - **Power BI** – *For visualization and dashboard creation*